ghoneycutt/puppet-module-ntp/README.md

 # Compatibility

-This module is supported on the following systems with Puppet v3.
+This module is supported on the following systems with Puppet v3 and Ruby 1.8.7, 1.9.3, and 2.0.0.

  * Debian 6
  * EL 5